 The new CLI v5.0.0 adds support for Node 8.10.x.
 For more information, see Moving on to Node.js 8.

 As part of the latest CLI version (v4.9.2), support for rendering apps in the Asset Details Page has been introduced.
-Interface APIs can also be rendered on the Asset Details page and details of the asset can be fetched by using the Asset Data API.
+Interface methods can also be rendered on the Asset Details page and details of the asset can be fetched by using the Asset Data method.

 Support for agent level oAuth